Tech-Tz/Car-Sales-App/README.md

  - Open the car-sales-app/CarSales/CarSales.sln in VS 2022
  - Set the project CarSales.UI as the startup project
  - Run the app
+ - Once the app start, a login window is shown
+ - Two credentials are available:
+	username: Tabrez
+	password: employee1

+	username: sadio
+	password: employee2

+ - Other employees can also be registered

 4. Additional notes
  - The folders CarSales and Car images should be in the same directory